 Barefoot Running Shoes

 When considering minimalist shoes there are a few things that runners should look for.
-The thickness of the cushioning in the heel and toe box of the shoe should be about the same, and not too cushioned.
+The thickness of the cushioning in the heel and toe box of the shoe should be about the same.
+Also, it should not be too cushioned.
 They should be able to be easily twisted along the long axis and the shoe should bend backwards on itself easily.
 There should not be a stiff arch support that prevents the natural movement of the arch of the foot.
 There are several brands of barefoot running shoes currently on the market.
-The physical therapists at Jacksonville Orthopaedic Institute Rehabilitation can give you recommendations of local retailers who sell these types of shoes.
+The physical therapists at JOI Rehabilitation can give you recommendations of local retailers who sell these types of shoes.

 Switching to a barefoot running style or to minimalistic shoes should be done with caution in order to prevent injury.
 It is very important that you follow a slow progression when you transition to this type of running.
-Even with a conservative program, runners likely experience some muscle soreness in your calf muscles, the Achilles tendon, or pain in the feet.
-Because of this, anyone who has a previous history of Achilles tendonitis, plantar fasciitis or metatarsalgia should proceed with extreme caution.
-If you have any foot-related or ankle-related problems, you should seek the advice of one of our physicians or medical professionals before you start barefoot running.
+Even with a conservative program, runners likely experience some muscle soreness.
+Typically, the soreness is in your calf muscles, the Achilles tendon, or pain in the feet.
+Because of this, anyone who has a previous history of Achilles tendonitis, plantar fasciitis, previous stress fracture or metatarsalgia should proceed with extreme caution.
+In addition, if you have any foot-related or ankle-related problems, you should seek professional advice.
+One of our physicians or medical professionals can help before you start barefoot running.